It's 800-941 Sean, if you want to be a part of the program.

 You know, I lost my parents a long time ago.

-You know, my father died in March of '97.
+You know, my father died in March of 97.

-My mom not long after that.
+My mom, not long after that.

-And you you'll never regret the time that you spend with your loved ones and be grateful for them.
+And you'll never regret the time that you spend with your loved ones and be grateful for them.